atanikan/llm-inference-service/README.md

 conda activate <path_to_conda_environment> #change path CUDA_VISIBLE_DEVICES=0,1,2,3 python3 -m vllm.entrypoints.api_server --model meta-llama/Llama-2-70b-chat-hf --tokenizer=hf-internal-testing/llama-tokenizer --download-dir=$PWD --host 0.0.0.0 --tensor-parallel-size 4 # for the default facebook/opt-125m model just run python -m vllm.entrypoints.api_server
 ```

+* For models that are too large to fit in one node.
+You will need a ray cluster.
+You can spin up a ray cluster using the [construct_ray_cluster.bash](./polaris/vLLM/inference_using_sshtunnel/construct_ray_cluster.bash) followed by vllm entrypoint server.

 :bulb: **Note:**  To use Llama 13B and 70B, you will have to request access at https://huggingface.co/meta-llama/.
 Once access is granted you will generate a token [here](https://huggingface.co/settings/tokens).
 Pass this token by `huggingface-cli login`.
 Alternatively you can simply use the `facebook/opt-125m model` which is served by default by vllm.